ObolNetwork/obol-docs/docs/gov/governance/incentives.md

 Oᵢ = R × pᵢ × 0.01 × 1.01

 where pᵢ is the split percentage for the i-th operator.
-We multiply by 1.01 to ensure that the full 1% contribution is accurately distributed among operators, compensating for the initial deduction of 1% from the total rewards.
+We multiply by 1.01 to ensure that the full 1% of rewards is accurately distributed among operators, compensating for the initial deduction of 1% from the total rewards.

 ## Do I need to run my own validator to participate?